entelect-incubator/.NET/Phase 2/Step 1/README.md

 }
 ```

-- ValidationBehavior.cs -Will be used in Phase 3
+- ValidationBehavior.cs -Will be used in Phase 3 to pick up andy validation that was added for Commands or Queries.

 ```cs
 namespace Pezza.Common.Behaviours